carbon-language/carbon-lang/docs/design/README.md

 two are intrinsic and directly built into the language because they don't have any reasonable way to be expressed on top of the language.
 The last aspect of types allows for defining new types.

+### Basic types and values

+(note: snipped from above)

+> **TODO:** Need a comprehensive design document to underpin these, and then
+> link to it here.

+Expressions compute values in Carbon, and these values are always strongly typed much like in C++.
+However, an important difference from C++ is that types are themselves modeled as values; specifically, compile-time constant values.
+However, in simple cases this doesn't make much difference.

+We'll cover more [types] as we go through the language, but the most basic types are the following:

+- `Int` - a signed 64-bit 2’s-complement integer
+- `Bool` - a boolean type that is either `True` or `False`.
+- `String` - a byte sequence suitable for storing UTF-8 encoded text (and by convention assumed to contain such text)

+The [primitive types] section outlines other fundamentals such as other sized integers, floating point numbers, unsigned integers, etc.

 ### Primitive types